ibm-cloud-docs/cephaas/volume_create.md

     {: note}

 1. Enter the **Storage size** for the volume in GBs.
 Volume sizes can be between 1 GB and 32 TBs.
+1. Select one or more hosts to map.
+This is an optional step.

+    You can create a new host to map to this volume by providing the **Host name** and **Host nqn** details and clicking **Create host +**.
+The new host is added to the existing host list.

 1. Click **Create**.
 During the new volume creation, the volume is in `Pending` state.
 The status changes to `Available` or `Failed` based on the actual state of the volume.